iqtree/iqtree.github.io/doc/Complex-Models.md

         charpartition mine = GY:part1, GTR+G:part2, WAG+I+G:part3;
     end;

 Note that this assumes `part1` has standard genetic code.
-If not, append `CODON` with [the right genetic code ID](../Substitution-Models/#codon-models).
+If not, append `CODON` with [the right genetic code ID](Substitution-Models#codon-models).

-#### Partitioned analysis
+### Partitioned analysis

 Having prepared a partition file, one is ready to start a partitioned analysis with `-q` (edge-equal), `-spp` (edge-proportional) or `-sp` (edge-unlinked) option.
-See [this tutorial](../Tutorial/#partitioned-analysis-for-multi-gene-alignments) for more details.
+See [this tutorial](Advanced-Tutorial#partitioned-analysis-for-multi-gene-alignments) for more details.

 Mixture models
 --------------
+<div class="hline"></div>

-#### What is the difference between partition and mixture models?
+### What is the difference between partition and mixture models?

 Mixture models,  like partition models, allow more than one substitution model along the sequences.
 However, while a partition model assigns each alignment site a given specific model, mixture models do not need this information: it will compute for each site its probability of belonging to each of the mixture classes (also called categories or components).
 Since the site-to-class assignment is not known, the site likelihood under mixture models is the weighted sum of site likelihoods per mixture class.

-For example, the [discrete Gamma rate heterogeneity](../Substitution-Models/#rate-heterogeneity-across-sites) is a simple type of mixture model, which have several rate categories with equal probability.
-IQ-TREE also supports a number of [predefined protein mixture models](../Substitution-Models/#protein-models) such as the profile mixture models `C10` to `C60` (The ML variants of Bayesian `CAT` models).
+For example, the [discrete Gamma rate heterogeneity](Substitution-Models#rate-heterogeneity-across-sites) is a simple type of mixture model, which have several rate categories with equal probability.
+IQ-TREE also supports a number of [predefined protein mixture models](Substitution-Models#protein-mixture-models) such as the profile mixture models `C10` to `C60` (The ML variants of Bayesian `CAT` models).

 Here, we discuss several possibilities to define new mixture models in IQ-TREE.

-#### Defining mixture models
+### Defining mixture models

 To start with, the following command: